 Pop the wig on carefully ensuring that none of the hair goes into the glue.
 I managed to get several large strands under the wig but was able to pull them out.
 They were a bit glue covered but I let it dry and was able to comb out all the bits later on.

 You need to gently pull on the edges of the wig to ensure that all the layers are fully stretched out and the net lies flat against the head.
 Keep checking the alignment of the wig compared to the ears and forehead.
 Make it as even as you can.
-If you have large areas that clearly don't have enough glue then you can carefully add some more.
+If you have large areas that clearly don’t have enough glue then you can carefully add some more.
 This took me a while but I was really happy with the end result.
-If it is just the edges that aren't quite down leave them for now and use some superglue when the Serious Glue has dried.
+If it is just the edges that aren’t quite down leave them for now and use some superglue when the other has dried thoroughly.

 The Serious Glue had done quite a good job.
 All of the net seemed to be secure but where the last layer of hair is attached to the net could clearly be seen.
-I didn't want to see the net at all and felt it could start to come off easily if the edges weren't really well glued down.
+I didn’t want to see the net at all and felt it could start to come off easily if the edges weren’t really well glued down.
 This is where my favourite little bottle of Loctite Super Glue came out.
-It's a very small bottle with a tiny brush applicator which means that you can be really accurate with where you put the glue and can easily control the amount of glue applied.
+It’s a very small bottle with a tiny brush applicator which means that you can be really accurate with where you put the glue and can easily control the amount of glue applied.
 I literally just spread some glue over the very outer edge of the wig, pressed it down and the finish was perfect.
-I did this all around the wig and the result is great.
+I did this all around the wig and the result was great.